mtheoba2/sq_ex4_mt/README.md

 ## Installation

 To install this project either clone the repository or download all files as a .zip file.
+In order to clone the repository make sure git is installed.
 To clone the repository navigate to the desired folder and use the git clone command with the following link:
 https: https://github.com/mtheoba2/sq_ex4_mt.git

-Make sure you have Java and Junit installed when running any code of the project
+Make sure you have Java and Junit installed when running any code of the project.
+Help to install java: https://www.java.com/en/download/help/download_options.html Help to install git: https://github.com/git-guides/install-git

 ## Usage

 #### Stack class
 The Stack class allows you to create a stack of integers with a maximum specified size.
-Here are the primary methods:
-push: adds an integer element to the top of the stack
-pop: removes and returns the top element
-size: returns the size of the stack
-isEmpty: returns true if empty, false otherwise
-top: returns the top element but doesn't remove it
+Here are the primary methods: push(): adds an integer element to the top of the stack pop(): removes and returns the top element size(): returns the size of the stack isEmpty(): returns true if empty, false otherwise top(): returns the top element but doesn't remove it

 #### MyMaths class

-The MyMaths class computes the greatest common divisor between two
+The MyMaths class computes the greatest common divisor between two integer numbers that are input of the gcd() method.

 ## Contributions